cs3217-2324/group-project-ninja-warriors/README.md

 ## Getting Started

-To get started with Ninja Warriors, simply download the game from the app store, create an account or play as a guest, and start your ninja adventure!
+To get started with Ninja Warriors, simply run the application in xcode, create an account or play as a guest, and start your ninja adventure!

-## Support

-For any issues or inquiries, please contact our support team at support@ninjawarriors.com.

-## Credits

-Ninja Warriors was developed by [Your Company Name].